Umerr/delta-voiceiq-2.0-ha/README.md

 ## Initial Token Capture

-You need mitmproxy **once** to get the initial token.
+You need mitmproxy **once** to capture the initial VoiceIQ token.
+After that, use the browser-based refresh page.

+**Quick version:**
-1. Install: `brew install mitmproxy` (macOS) or `pip install mitmproxy`
+1. Install mitmproxy: `brew install mitmproxy` (macOS) or `pip install mitmproxy`
 2. Run: `mitmweb --listen-port 8080`
-3. Set your phone's WiFi proxy to your computer's IP:8080
+3. Set your phone's WiFi proxy to your computer's IP on port 8080
-4. Visit `http://mitm.it` on phone, install CA cert
+4. Visit `http://mitm.it` on your phone, install and trust the CA certificate
-5. iOS: Settings > General > About > Certificate Trust Settings > enable mitmproxy
-6. Open DFC@Home app, sign in
+5. Open the DFC@Home app and sign in
-7. In mitmweb, filter `device.deltafaucet.com`, copy the `Authorization: Bearer ...` token
+6. In mitmweb, filter for `device.deltafaucet.com` and copy the `Authorization: Bearer ...` token
-8. Also grab MAC address and user ID from `/api/user/v2/UserInfo` response
+7. Also grab your MAC address and user ID from the `/api/user/v2/UserInfo` response
-9. Remove proxy from phone
+8. Remove the proxy from your phone when done

+**For the full step-by-step guide with screenshots and troubleshooting, see [docs/MITMPROXY.md](docs/MITMPROXY.md).**

 ---